 Well, New Zealand can make that dream a reality, thanks to a plethora of seafood festivals throughout the country and right the way through the year.
 Oysters, mussels, crayfish and more are always on offer in some of the most beautiful parts of the country.

-First on the calendar is the Coromandel Seafood Festival on 6 May.
+First on the calendar is the Coromandel Seafood Festival on 5 May.
 With its pristine waters, the Coromandel Harbour is renowned for its mussel and oyster farms, as well as being a great place to haul out your line and catch some fish.
 The festival held in Coromandel Town is a favourite with locals and visitors for its down to earth and get involved approach.
-The programme for 2017 will include a fishing competition, oyster and mussel shucking, food demonstrations, live local bands, fish filleting demonstrations, and local cafés and restaurants showcasing all kinds of seafood.
+The programme for 2018 will include a fishing competition, oyster and mussel shucking, food demonstrations, live music, fish filleting demonstrations, and local cafés and restaurants showcasing all kinds of seafood.

 The salty seaside township of Bluff is home to this festive winter event brought to you by the locals of Bluff with a uniquely southern flavour.
 Complementing the sumptuous Bluff Oyster is a variety of seafoods including crayfish, paua (abalone), scallops, salmon, blue cod and whitebait in abundance.
 Grab your hat, scarf and a winter coat for an event filled day of live music, along with oyster shucking and eating competitions.

 Once you've had a taste of oysters, it's time to try scallops in The Coromandel.
-One of New Zealand’s most popular seafood events, the Whitianga Scallop Festival will see 60 food stalls turning out mouth-watering dishes.
+One of New Zealand’s most popular seafood events, the Whitianga Scallop Festival usually features up to 60 food stalls turning out mouth-watering dishes.
 Entertainment from famous New Zealand performers and seafood cooking demonstrations by iconic NZ chefs help round out the exceptional scallop celebration.

-A few weeks later, it's the turn of the Port Chalmers Seafood Festival.
+The Port Chalmers Seafood Festival takes place every two years.
 Set on the shores of Otago Harbour, this festival is renowned for showing off local seafood cuisine in a pretty seaside town that welcomes over 90 cruise ships every summer.

 The festival is run by local volunteers who work together to create a professional festival that is fun for the whole family.
-Its roots are in the community it serves and in 2015 the festival returned over NZ$20,000 to West Harbour and wider Dunedin community groups.
+Its roots are in the community it serves and helps support.

 Here you'll find legendary southern clams, crayfish, fresh fish, New Zealand green lipped mussels, whitebait, craft beer, Central Otago wine, fish touch tanks, kids games and story time, live local music, cooking demonstrations, free buses… the list goes on.